MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamGroupServiceProvisioningError.md

 # Get-MgBetaTeamGroupServiceProvisioningError

 ## SYNOPSIS
-Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object .
+Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object.
-Supports $filter (eq, not, for isResolved and serviceInstance).

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgTeamGroupServiceProvisioningError](/powershell/module/Microsoft.Graph.Teams/Get-MgTeamGroupServiceProvisioningError?view=graph-powershell-1.0)

 ## SYNTAX